rpuntaie/blog/information_time_energy.rst

 but the physical `dI` is limited by the Planck constant `h`.
 `h` is the smallest, lowest level, unit of counting, i.e. the smallest time unit of nature.
-Nature is layered, though, and every level above has a larger time unit.
+Nature is layered, though, and every level further up has a larger time unit.

 `I=ψ`.
 In the Schrödinger and the Dirac equation, it is compared to another external time `t`: `\frac{∂ψ}{∂t}`